adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 9/9/2023 v1.0.4.3
+- Added Version Number to Error Log Uploads
+- Added Media URLs to Error Logs where they were missing
+- Fixed Bug where Error Log Uploads did not contain a valid Time

 ### 9/5/2023 v1.0.4.2
 - Fixed bug where app would crash if only an audio format was selected
 - Fixed bug where graphic crop tool accepted an empty crop area or area less than 50x50